nic0q/nic0q/README.md

 # 👋 Hi there

 I'm Nícolas F. Cheneaux, a passionate software developer.
-I currently work as a Fullstack Developer at Kibernum Chile 🆑 for multinational bank 🏦. </br>
+I currently work as a Fullstack Developer at Vr Digital 🆑 for insurance company, mortgage/banking industry 🏦. </br>

 # 🚀 Expertise